 We investigate methodologies of audio editing used by professional sound engineers, in order to better establish best practices and specify the metadata which will be used to enable automation of audio editing.

-The benefits of these techniques will be demonstrated by developing, evaluating and deploying prototype systems for intelligent recording.
+The benefits of these techniques are demonstrated by developing, evaluating and deploying prototype systems for intelligent recording and sound reproduction.
+Personnel

 |Emmanouil (Emmanuel) Theofanis Chourdakis||Machine Learning for Music Audio Analysis and DAFx control, Computer Assisted Multimedia Production, Large Scale Audio and Video Analysis.|

 |Qiuqiang Kong||Music / Audio Signal Processing, Machine Learning, Pattern Recognition, Mathematics, Statistics, Probability Models, Audio Event Detection.|

 |sound engineering, intelligent audio production, sound synthesis, audio effects, automatic mixing|